* Mail-In Rebates:

 I've been scouting PC Part Picker for what seems an eternity, adjusting my part list countless times after seeing all your awesome and often outrageous builds.
 I finally made up my mind and ordered all the necessary parts (needless to say I felt like a kid at Christmas waiting for them to arrive and open!)

-Anyhow, I wanted to make the swift jump up to 1440p and in doing so leaving the door half open for a 4K rig in the not so distant future.
-I did think first off of just upgrading parts from my previous build but with the socket compatibility (no chance), it made more sense to start again.
-The only parts I did keep from my previous build was the Sound Blaster Z Sound Card (OEM) and the monitor (Asus MX239H which is a fantastic IPS 1080p screen by the way).
-You may be thinking 1440p with this monitor!?.
-Well after much deliberation I have purchased the Dell U2515H though there's currently a 1/3 week lead time so I'm still awaiting its arrival.
-I will probably ending keeping the MX239H for the Xbox One, we shall see.
+Anyhow, I wanted to make jump up to 1440p and in doing so leaving the door half open for a 4K rig in the not so distant future.
+I did think first off of just upgrading parts from my previous build but with the socket compatibility (or lack of), it made more sense to start again.
+The only parts I did keep from my previous build was the Sound Blaster Z Sound Card (OEM) which I highly rate and the monitor (Asus MX239H which is a fantastic IPS 1080p screen by the way and is now used for my Xbox One).
+After much deliberation and plenty of homework, I have purchased the Dell U2515H.

 Swiftly moving on and 4 and a half hours later and the build was complete.
 On the whole we didn't encounter any real issues, more so with the software (CAM & MSI Gaming App ARGHH!)